 Jerry Rice and Larry Fitzgerald are the only two players in NFL history with more than 1,400 catches in the regular season.
-Now 37, Fitzgerald may not play long enough to catch Rice but finishing his career second on the NFL's all-time career receptions list would be one of the many highlights on his plaque when he gets enshrined in the Pro Football Hall of Fame.
+Fitzgerald called it a career after the 2020 season and while didn't catch Rice, claiming second on the NFL's all-time career receptions list will be one of the many highlights on his plaque when he gets enshrined in the Pro Football Hall of Fame.
 Here's a quick recap of the top 25 in career catches in NFL history (regular-season games only).

 NFL All-time Receptions Leaders List